Mithya (web series)

 Mithya is an Indian Hindi-language, psychological thriller drama web series streaming on ZEE5.
-It is directed by Rohan Sippy and produced by Applause Entertainment and Vipin Agnihotri Films.
+It is directed by Rohan Sippy and produced by Applause Entertainment and Rose Audio Visual Production.
 The series, which is originally based on Web series Cheat 2019, was released on 18 February 2022 and stars Huma Qureshi, Avantika Dassani, Parambrata Chatterjee, Rajit Kapur and Samir Soni in pivotal roles.
 The series is adapted from the British television show Cheat!
 Avantika Dassani made her acting debut with this series.
 The drama was exclusively shot in St. Paul's School, Darjeeling.
 Following the conclusion of the first season, a second season, titled Mithya: The Darker Chapter, was announced in October 2024 and premiered on 1 November 2024.
 Actor Naveen Kasturia joined the cast in a pivotal role.

 Plot

 Season 1

 Set against the picturesque backdrop of Darjeeling, this is a dark and twisted tale of truth and deception laced with numerous secrets and lies.
 It all starts when Juhi Adhikari, a righteous Hindi Literature professor, accuses her student, Rhea Rajguru of plagiarism in her Literature essay.

 Rhea, who is the daughter of one of the top college benefactors doesn’t take this well and sets out on a journey of vengeance and violence, destroying everything in her path.
 What happens when an obsessed and impulsive Rhea turns Juhi’s world upside down is what follows the rest of the story.